What’s the difference: disaster recovery plan and business continuity plan

 According to Dell, a business continuity plan is a strategy businesses put in place to continue operating with minimal disruption in the event of a disaster.
 A disaster recovery plan is more specific.
 It’s a plan to “restore the data and applications that run your business should your data center, servers or other infrastructure get damaged or destroyed.”

-Why Both Are Important
+Why Both are Important

 Businesses face a wide variety of threats that can impede their ability to function.
 According to Secure-24, these could result from natural disasters like fires, floods, tornados, earthquakes or hurricanes.
-There are also many man-made threats like industrial sabotage, workplace violence or cyber attacks.
+There are also many man-made threats like industrial sabotage, workplace violence or cyberattacks.
 Without both a business continuity plan and a disaster recovery plan in place, businesses face dire consequences.

 Business Continuity Planning

-With business continuity planning, you’re focusing on the things the business needs up and running first in order to conduct regular business.
+With business continuity planning, generally speaking, you’re focusing on the critical operations that the business needs to get up and running again after a disruption in order to conduct regular business.
 If the plan is followed correctly, businesses should be able to continue to provide services to customers during or immediately after a disaster with minimal disruption.
 The plan also focuses on the needs of business partners and vendors.

 Disaster Recovery Planning